 I haven't checked-in in a while.
-Here's what's been going on these past two months:
+Here's what's been going on during April and May 2019:

 Ever since 8.2 back in 2012 when Synthesia adopted most of iOS's menu conventions, I've been using the little check mark at the right side of lists both correctly and incorrectly.
 When you're choosing one of several options, the checkmark is the right answer: